-- 1) they should have been promoted to next semester in which they are seeking readmission. - 2) they should join the course within 4 weeks in case of semester system from the date of commencement of classes - 3) they should be able to complete the course within the double the duration of the course (4 years) from the year of their original admission. - 4) they should pay the readmission fee as prescribed by the University.
+- 1) they should have been promoted to next semester in which they are seeking readmission. - 2) they should join the course within 4 weeks from the date of commencement of classes - 3) they should be able to complete the course within three years from the year of their original admission. - 4) they should pay the readmission fee as prescribed by the University.